Climate-based carrot planting guide for London, Ontario

 Main risk: The usual setbacks here come from management choices rather than from the season itself.

-How Frost Affects Carrots in London
+How Frost Affects Planting Dates for Carrots in London

 London usually has about 166 frost-free days, with a typical last spring frost around May 3 and a typical first fall frost around October 16.